Quantum-inspired Chemical Rule for Discovering Topological Materials

 Each dataset entry includes a material’s chemical formula, space group (SG), and topological label, with nontrivial materials labeled 1 and trivial ones labeled 0.
 Since our chemical rule is symmetry-agnostic, only chemical formulas and labels are used for training.
 Labels are converted into one-hot vectors—[0,1] for nontrivial and [1,0] for trivial—to facilitate model learning.

 To evaluate the predictive capability of our quantum-inspired chemical rule, we apply Eq.~\eqref{eq:gm} to classify materials in terms of their topological or trivial character.
 Prior to screening the 1,433-material discovery set, we assess performance on the full labeled dataset of 9,026 materials.
-From this dataset, 8,000 materials are used for training, while the remaining 1,026 compounds serve as an independent hold-out test set.
+From this dataset, 8,000 materials are randomly selected as the training subset, while the remaining 1,026 compounds serve as an independent hold-out test set.

 We train our model using 10-fold cross-validation on the 8,000-material training subset.
-Each fold produces a full set of learned topogivities and pairwise correlation parameters; these ten parameter sets are subsequently normalized and averaged to obtain the final chemical rule used throughout this work (see Section~S3 of the SI for details).
+Each fold produces a full set of learned topogivities and pairwise correlation parameters; these ten parameter sets are subsequently normalized and averaged to obtain the final chemical rule used throughout this work (see Section~S4 of the SI for details).